1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 .RETURNS TEXT

-: specifies the type of data that the function returns.LANGUAGE SQL
+: specifies the data type that the function returns.LANGUAGE SQL

-: indicates that the language used for the function is SQL.BEGIN ...
+: specifies that the language used for the function is SQL.BEGIN ...
 END

 : encapsulates the function code.
-Inside, the semicolon is used to separate SQL instructions.RETURN 'Hello World';
+Inside, the semicolon is used to separate SQL statements.RETURN 'Hello World';

 : SQL statement that returns the stringHello World